Creating change

 • Discussions

-Focus teachers build on the responses from the teacher travel survey by consulting with school leaders and staff.
-This assists with identification and prioritisation of actions within the school travel plan.
-Anecdotal observations of the local road safety issues can assist the Way2Go team and local council with their review of school travel routes.
+Focus teachers consult with school leadership and staff.
+These discussions help prioritise actions within the School Travel Plan.
+Observations of the local road safety issues from a school perspective can assist the review of school travel routes.

 • Observations

-Way2Go staff, DIT and local government officers observe school drop off and pick up including the use of crossings and monitors.
+Way2Go staff and local government officers observe school drop off and pick up including the use of crossings, crossing points and school crossing monitors.
 A report is prepared that includes recommendations for action.
 Signage locations are identified.

 • Student counts

-Teachers can include student collected data as part of the development of the school travel plan.
+Schools can include student collected data as part of the development of the School Travel Plan.

 The collection process and analysis can be integrated into the curriculum to deliver the literacy and numeracy learning intentions and / or linked to Way2Go Bike Ed.
 Students record the number of bicycles, scooters or skateboards stored at school on a given day or over a week taking note of the day, date and other relevant details such as the weather.
 This data is collated either by the teacher or as part of a class activity.